Fansided

 Cleveland is headed home with more questions than answers after a 64-win season fizzled out in the second round.
 Oklahoma City is trying to avoid a similar fate as it heads to Game 7 against Nikola Jokic and the Nuggets.
 The defending champion Boston Celtics will likely fall short of the conference finals (albeit due to an injury to star Jayson Tatum.)
 It's a bloodbath out there.

-Barring a historic collapse from the Knicks, it appears that two of last year's conference finals contestants will be back in the final four this year; Minnesota and Indiana.
+Barring a historic collapse from the Knicks, it appears that two of last year's conference finals contestants will be back in the final four in 2025; Minnesota and Indiana.

 Not who you expected?
 Me neither!

 Two straight conference finals appearances aren't a fluke, especially for these two teams.
-Indiana hadn't made it this far in the playoffs in the decade prior to last season, and Minnesota was in a 20-year conference finals drought before breaking through last season.
+Indiana hadn't advanced this far in the playoffs in the decade preceding last season, and Minnesota was in a 20-year conference finals drought before breaking through in 2023-24.
+Now they've done it twice in a row.
 You don't luck your way into two consecutive conference finals after not making one in at least ten years.
 This is sustained success.

-And in a league where rosters are constantly turning over and talent is more spread out than any time in the past decade, sustained success for two small market teams will lead other small-market teams to try and replicate the path these teams took.
+And in a league where rosters are constantly turning over and talent is more spread out than any time in at least 10 years, sustained success for two small-market teams will undoubtedly lead other small-market teams to try and replicate the path that Indiana and Minnesota took.

 Whether those teams should try to replicate what these teams have done is a tough question to answer.
 Actually, it might be an impossible question to answer for a pretty glaring reason.